juliandehne/toolbox_template/README.md

-# Minimal Example of Tutorial in Quarto with R
+# Minimal Example of Tutorial in Quarto with R and System Requirements

 [index.qmd](index.qmd) show all the **required** metadata used by Methods Hub.